A Self-Guided Audio Walking Tour

 Episode 1

-Arrive in San Francisco alongside our Ancestor Chorus, in the 1960s and 70s, and our narrator, Seth, in 1994.
-Listen into the natural world around you and feel the layers of history, ecology, and spirituality converge on the Haight-Ashbury.
+We arrive in San Francisco alongside a chorus of queer elders in the 1960s and 70s, and our narrator, Seth, in 1994.
+Climb Adah's Stairs and take in the natural world around you as the layers of history converge.

 Episode 2

-Revolution is in the air as everything from feminism, anti-war, Gay Liberation, and Black Power begin to explode in the 1960s.
-Out of this churning mire of possibility grows the foundation for communal life, creative intervention, psychedelics, and genderf!ck.
+Gay Liberation, Black Power, feminism and anti-war explode into an embodied revolution.
+Out of this churning mire of possibility grows the foundation for communal life, creative intervention, psychedelics, and genderfuckery.

 Episode 3